Outer approximation algorithms for convex vector optimization problems: The algorithm and variants

 \subsection{Vertex selection rules}

-We propose different vertex selection rules that can be used along within \Cref{alg_1}.
-As it will be detailed in \Cref{sect:alg_literature}, there are algorithms from the literature using some vertex selection rules that require solving additional optimization models, see \cite{Dorfler2020,Klamroth2002}.
-Our motivation is to propose vertex selection rules which are computationally less complicated yet have the potential to work efficiently.
+We propose different vertex selection rules that can be used within \Cref{alg_1}.
+As will be detailed in \Cref{sect:alg_literature}, there are algorithms from the literature using some vertex selection rules that require solving additional optimization models, see \cite{Dorfler2020,Klamroth2002}.
+Our motivation is to propose vertex selection rules which are computationally less complicated yet have the potential to increase the efficiency of Algorithm \ref{alg_1}.

 \paragraph{Vertex selection with clusters (C).} This vertex selection rule clusters the vertices of the current outer approximation and visits these clusters sequentially.
 The motivation is to ensure that the vertices from different regions of the outer approximation are selected in a balanced fashion.

-The first step is to fix centers for the clusters, see Procedure \ref{proc:centers}.
-It first solves \eqref{PS} for each vertex of the initial polyhedron $P^0$.
+The first step is to fix centers for the clusters\revv{, which can be done in different ways.} {For this purpose, we first solve} \eqref{PS} for each vertex of the initial polyhedron $P^0$.
 The corresponding supporting halfspaces are intersected with the current polyhedron to obtain $P^1$.
-The same procedure is repeated for $P^1$ and the vertices of $P^2$ are selected as the centers of the clusters.
-Note that SelectCenters($V^0$,$P^0$) has to be called right before line 6 of \Cref{alg_1}.
+The same procedure is repeated for $P^1$ and the vertices of $P^2$ are selected as the centers of the clusters, see Procedure \ref{proc:centers}. \revv{It is possible to use the vertices of $P^1$ to have fewer clusters or continue in the same fashion and use the vertices of $P^k$ for some $k>2$ to have more clusters.} Note that SelectCenters($V^0$,$P^0$) has to be called right before line 6 of \Cref{alg_1}.

 \begin{procedure}[h] \end{procedure}

 For the remaining iterations of \Cref{alg_1}, each vertex of the current outer approximation is assigned to the cluster whose center is the closest with respect to the Euclidean distance.
 Whenever a vertex has to be selected, a vertex is chosen arbitrarily from the cluster in turn.
 If there is no unexplored vertex assigned to the current cluster, then the algorithm selects the next nonempty cluster.
 The pseudocode is given in Procedure \ref{VertCenters}.